 - Changing antidepressants

 You may need to try multiple medications before finding the right one for you.

 By prescribing multiple antidepressants at once, your doctor might be able to help you affect a wider range of brain chemicals linked to your depression.

 - Adding a medication generally used for another condition

 Doctors sometimes prescribe a treatment that is typically used for a different condition than the one you have.
 This approach is known as augmentation and sometimes helps people with treatment-resistant depression.
 It can include, but is not limited to, antipsychotics, mood stabilizers, anti-anxiety medications, thyroid hormone, or other drugs.

 Whether you choose to speak to your doctor about external factors impacting your treatment, get prescribed a different medication strategy, or opt to take a closer look at how your genes might be impacting your mental health, keep in mind that this is your journey.
 We are all unique, and so each of our paths to treatment will look different.
-No matter where your journey to mental health takes you, though, remember that you are not alone, and you will eventually find the help you deserve.
+No matter where your journey to addressing your mental health takes you, remember that you are not alone, and you will eventually find the help that makes all the difference.